manpagez: man pages & more

 o incremental: This setting optimizes for performing small

 maintenance activities that do not delete any data.
-This does not
+This does

-tasks hourly, the loose-objects and incremental-repack tasks
+commit-graph tasks hourly, the loose-objects and

-daily, and the pack-refs task weekly.
+incremental-repack tasks daily, and the pack-refs task weekly.

 maintenance.<task>.enabled

-This boolean config option controls whether the maintenance task with
+This boolean config option controls whether the maintenance task

-name <task> is run when no --task option is specified to git
+with name <task> is run when no --task option is specified to git

 maintenance run.
 These config values are ignored if a --task option